Sacred Heart College, Johannesburg: Uniform

-School Blazer
+School blazer

 The Sacred Heart blazer is an important element of the school's history, culture and image.
 Its design is the standard for Marist schools in South Africa.

-Colours Blazer
+Colours blazer

 The highest honour of distinction the college can offer to a student is a full-colour blazer.
-This is awarded to students who have met specific criteria in several disciplines e.g. Academics, Sports, the Performing Arts, Music, Cultural activities (Chess) etc.
+Its current design is that of a navy-blue college blazer with optional white braiding.
+This is awarded to students who have met specific criteria in several disciplines e.g. academics, sports, the performing arts, music, cultural activities (chess) etc.

-Its current design is that of a navy-blue College blazer with optional white braiding.

-Student Leadership
+Student leadership

-Sacred Heart College has maintained an active Student Representative Council since 1989 — when the previous prefect system was replaced by a less authoritative and more representative leadership structure.
+Sacred Heart College has maintained an active student representative council since 1989 – when the previous prefect system was replaced by a less authoritative and more representative leadership structure.
 Today the college's Learner Leadership Council (LLC) consists of matric students who are active members of the school and the greater community at large.
 In addition, the High School has confirmed with the SRC structure, which works with the LLC to give students an active role in school life.
 The Primary School also has leadership opportunities for grade 6s.

 Sporting

-As of 2020, the following sporting codes are offered at Sacred Heart College:
+As of 2025, the following sporting codes are offered at Sacred Heart College: